-What is the impact of economic transformation on the development of status of women in Vietnam?
+What is the impact of economic transformation on the development of the status of women in Vietnam?

-At the macro level the development benefits of Vietnam’s economic transformation over the last 20 years has been beneficial to all, especially women.
+At the macro level, the development benefits of Vietnam’s economic transformation over the last 20 years have been beneficial to all, especially women.
 Many of Vietnam’s largest companies are owned by women.
-Also Vietnam is a very respectable 63 out of nearly 200 countries in female representation (27%) in its legislative body, the National Assembly.
+Also, Vietnam is a very respectable 63 out of nearly 200 countries in female representation (27%) in its legislative body, the National Assembly.
 There is much work needed to continue the progress toward full women’s equality, but Vietnam stands out as an example to the world of a country determined to achieve equality for all genders.

 At the micro or community level of analysis, the level at which VinaCapital Foundation (VCF) often operates, Vietnam’s economic progress has had a profound impact on women’s socio-political development.
 However, because of lacking access to quality education and healthcare services, the women and girls in ethnic rural Vietnam still shoulder the heaviest burdens of poverty as they are always the home caregivers.
 When VCF intervenes to make sick children healthy, women can work outside the home, contribute to the household income and reduce poverty.

 Mr. Rad Kivette And Sponsors At A Rural Outreach Clinic